If the world of business were a simpler place, you wouldn’t need a target market or use target market examples as a reference point.

 I say hypothesis because, until you test them, they’re educated guesses that haven’t been proven or disproven.
 The way you go about proving them is through systematic testing.

 Create a series of landing pages that use different messaging you think would appeal to your target market.
-Set up social media ads or search ads that match the messages on the landing page and measure how well people respond to each one.
+Or if you have a more sophisticated landing page builder, it can make it dynamic.
+This will allow you to Set up social media ads or search ads that match the messages on the landing page and measure how well people respond to each one.

 Measure conversions, not clicks.